Stepan Yurchyshyn

+Career

+Native of Lviv, Yurchyshyn started his football career in a football academy of the Carpathian Military District army sports club (SKA Lviv), which for most of the time was centered in Lviv.
+For a short period, the first team of SKA Lviv represented the city of Lutsk in the neighboring Volyn Oblast.
+In 1977, the 19-year-old Yurchyshyn was called to the Central Army Sports Club in Moscow, CSKA Moscow.

 International career

 Yurchyshyn made his debut for USSR on 5 September 1979 in a friendly against East Germany.
 He played in UEFA Euro 1980 qualifiers (USSR did not qualify for the final tournament).

-In 1979 Yurchyshyn played couple of games for Ukraine at the Spartakiad of the Peoples of the USSR.
+In 1979 Yurchyshyn played a couple of games for Ukraine at the Spartakiad of the Peoples of the USSR.